 General of the Army (GOA)

-This rank is only used during the time of war.
+This is a rank that is only used during the time of war.
 The Commanding Officer must be equal or of higher rank than the opposing commanding armies from other nations.
 The last officer to hold this rank was during and after WWII.

-Well, hope you’ve already found the rank you dream to.
-Now, let’s take our comprehensive ASVAB practice test 2021 and make your dream comes true!
+So, I hope you’ve already found the position you desire.
+Let’s get started with our ASVAB practice test 2022 and make your goal a reality!